lmeromy/hiitathome/README.md

 # hiitathome

 A custom HIIT workout generator!
 No equipment required for these low-impact moves: perfect for at home, outside, or at the gym.
-React front end, Express.js back end, PostgreSQL database
+Full stack app built with: React frontend, Express.js backend, PostgreSQL database

 ## To run this app: